ugcd/solarius/README.md

 ```

 _Note 1_: Starting from version 3.*, `solarius` is not supported for Windows.
-[DESCRIPTION](https://github.com/ugcd/solarius/blob/master/DESCRIPTION) file has a line `OS_type: unix`.
+[DESCRIPTION](https://github.com/ugcd/solarius/blob/master/DESCRIPTION) file has a special line `OS_type: unix`.
 This is a clear limitation of the `solarius` package that comes from the dependency on SOLAR.
-See also the [FAQ](http://solar-eclipse-genetics.org/faq.html) section
+See also the SOLAR [FAQ](http://solar-eclipse-genetics.org/faq.html)
-on the SOLAR web page.
+and the question 4 "Can SOLAR-Eclipse only be downloaded in the linux version?".

 _Note 2_: The `solarius` user needs to install and _register_ SOLAR, that might the most annoying part of the installation process.
-More information is given in the correspondent [section](http://ugcd.github.io/solarius/vignettes/tutorial.html#installation) of the tutorial vignette.
+Please see the Installation [section](http://ugcd.github.io/solarius/vignettes/tutorial.html#installation) of the tutorial vignette.

 ### Quick start

 Please see the vignette [minimal.html](http://ugcd.github.io/solarius/vignettes/minimal.html).

 ### Rationale

+The rationale behind the `solarius` software:

 * do not automate things in R, which `SOLAR` has already automated
     * call `SOLAR` by `system` R base function passing options/settings to SOLAR as parameters